-&lt;sup>1Early studies that established positive effects have included Pitt and Khandker (1998), which exploited eligibility criteria at three Bangladeshi Microfinance institutions (MFIs).
+2Early studies that established positive effects have included Pitt and Khandker (1998), which exploited eligibility criteria at three Bangladeshi Microfinance institutions (MFIs).
 However, Roodman and Morduch (2009) found these early results to be questionable after analyzing the same non-experimental data.
 Experimental studies have reported generally positive or neutral effects of microfinance.
 For example, Banerjee et al. (2009) studied the introduction of microcredit into a new market in randomly selected Hyderabad slums.
 They found an increase in MFI borrowing in the treated areas along with an increase in expenditure on durable goods and new business investments.
-Significant positive impacts on household health and education were not found in their study, but the authors contend that it may take more time for significant differences to be observed.
-In another randomized study in peri-Urban Manila, Karlan and Zinman (2010) have found that, if anything, business size was reduced, and no change in consumption was observed, but that income did increase for men.
-Using a similar the impact of microfinance availability.
-Our objective is simply to compare the rates of takeup and repayment in a standard model of interest-based sequential group microlending (as practiced earlier, for instance, by the Grameen Bank of Bangladesh) and an alternative model that builds on the indigenous rotating savings and credit association (RoSCA), known in Egypt as the gamciya.
-This institution is used extensively and was approbated by both classical and contemporary Islamic jurists, including the most conservative.
-Our focus is on rates of takeup and strategic default under these models.
+Significant positive impacts on household health and education were not found in their the impact of microfinance availability.
+Our objective is simply to compare the rates of takeup and repayment in a standard model of interest-based sequential group microlending (as practiced earlier, for instance, by the Grameen Bank of Bangladesh) and an alternative model that builds on the indigenous rotating savings and credit association (RoSCA), known in Egypt as the gam'iya.
+This institution is used extensively and was approbated by both classical and contemporary Islamic jurists, including the most conservative.3